zbMATHOpen/zbmath-open-kg/zb-virtuoso/readme.md

 docker compose up -d
 ```

+You can adjust the password, ports, etc. from the docker-compose file.
 Once the service is running, the SPARQL endpoint will be available at: `http://localhost:3030/dataset/sparql`.
 The RDF data needs to be uploaded before we can explore them via SPARQL, as follows:

 ### (1) Uploading Data (manual)